Etiquettes Of Entering And Leaving The House

 It was narrated in Muslim and Bukhari by Aisha (RA) that “The Prophet (ﷺ) used to start everything from the right (for good things) whenever it was possible in all his affairs; for example: in washing, combing or wearing shoes.”

-Note: The Prophet (ﷺ) is our real model and we should follow his sunnah and stay away from what he prohibited us from.
+Note: The Prophet Muhammad (ﷺ) is our true role model, and we should strive to follow his Sunnah (teachings and practices) and avoid what he prohibited.

 Use a Siwak

-It is narrated in Muslim and Abi Dawud that Aisha (RA), the wife of the Prophet (ﷺ) was asked what would the Prophet (ﷺ) do when he enter his house?
-She replied that the Prophet (ﷺ) began by using Siwak (Tooth-stick).
+According to the narrations in Muslim and Abi Dawud, Aisha (RA), the wife of the Prophet (ﷺ), was asked about the Prophet's (ﷺ) routine upon entering his home.
+She replied that he would begin by using a siwak (tooth-stick).

 When leaving the house recite the following supplication